realityexpander/How_to_program_from_ground_up/03-Hardware.md

       > - How does an ALU work?
       > - Learn how computers add numbers and build a 4-bit adder circuit
       >   - https://youtu.be/wvJc9CZcvBc
-  - It May contain a small amount of "cache" memory (extremely quick memory near the CPU circuits) to speed up access to the main memory.
+  - It contains a small amount of "cache" memory (extremely quick memory near the CPU circuits) to speed up access to the main memory.
   - CPUs are where the execution of each instruction happens.

 ## The Configurable Computer <a name="the-configurable-computer"></a>